 It also has an accelerometer, a heart rate monitor, and several other sensors to help you stay on top of both location and fitness.

 The Fitbit Ionic once again outpaces Garmin slightly in memory and recorded tracking information.
-It maintains the same fitness tracking data as the Charge 4, keeping detailed data for 7 days and summarizations for 30.
+It maintains the same fitness tracking data as the Charge 4, keeping detailed data for 7 days and summaries for 30.

 The Forerunner 45, however, maintains 200 hours of fitness tracking data and doesn’t differentiate between the data.

-Fitbit has stuck with its larger touch screen design, while Garmin has similarly stuck to its preference for smaller, LED only, displays.
+Fitbit has stuck with its larger touch screen design, while Garmin has similarly stuck to its preference for smaller, LED-only displays.

 The Forerunner is slightly cheaper than the Ionic, on average.
 However, the Ionic goes on sale more often, and sales usually bring it down to the same price as the Forerunner.
 If you can wait for a discount or sale offer, chances are there won’t be a significant price difference between these watches.

 This type of watch is Fitbit’s and Garmin’s answer to the Apple Watch.
 They’ll track steps and record runs by GPS, but mainly they’ll interact with your phone to provide a multi-layer experience.

 Fitbit Versa 2